 The Playford Trust is delighted to partner with Aurecon to offer a $10,000 scholarship.
 Aurecon is committed to gender equality.
-The scholarship is offered to a female student commencing either 4th or 5th year in electrical engineering and business/commerce (or similar second degree), or 4th year in electrical engineering in 2019.
+The scholarship is offered to a female student commencing either fourth or fifth year in electrical engineering and business/commerce (or similar second degree), or 4th year in electrical engineering.

 Aurecon is an engineering and infrastructure advisory company.
 Working alongside their clients they co-create clever, innovative solutions to some of the world’s most complex challenges, adding value across the project lifecycle through deep technical and advisory expertise.
 Their clients’ ideas and aspirations drive all that they do.